 - February 21-22

 - April 4-5

 - May 1-2

 Course schedule subject to change.
 Classes are held on the USC University Park Campus.

 SCI invites applications from professionals with backgrounds in law enforcement, fire, EMS, health, social work, education or other public safety professions, as well as those working in local, state and federal agencies.
 Admission is selective and based on professional achievement and organizational responsibility.
 The program cost is $5,000 per student, which covers tuition, materials and some meals.
-The application deadline for the Fall 2018 program is August 3, 2018.
+The application deadline for the Spring 2019 program is December 7, 2018.